money-on-chain/main-RBTC-contract/docs/abis/UpgraderTemplate.md

 ### _afterUpgrade

-Intended to do the final tweaks after the upgrade, for example initialize the contract
+Intended to do the final tweaks after the upgrade, for example initialize the contractThis function can be overriden by child changers to upgrade contracts that require some changes after the upgrade

 ```js
 function _afterUpgrade() internal nonpayable